copperwater/xNetHack/doc/xnh-changelog-6.0.md

   the player, and monster speed% chance for monsters.
 - Monsters fighting the player in melee with weapon attacks will use ranged weapons if they have no melee weapon available.
+- Candles, lamps, and other ignitable things can be ignited by sources of fire (typically in situations when other burnables also catch fire).

 ### Interface changes